openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/deploy.md

 Now that you are familiar with the configurations our s2i image offers, let's try deploying our sample app using Thoth's S2I build process.

-Assuming you have followed the steps from before are logged in as an admin into `myproject` in the openshift cluster lets deploy -
+Assuming you have followed the steps from before and are logged in as an admin into `myproject` in the openshift cluster lets deploy -

 If you haven't forked the repo and made any changes, you can try deploy our version using -